SuyogAdhikari/Flappy-Ricardo/README.md

 # Flappy-Ricardo
 It is a flapping Ricardo game made from Scratch project.... <br>
-load it via scratch browser or scratch offline editor
+load it via scratch website in web browser or scratch offline editor